 Table 2 categorises and quantifies the factors contributing to the adoption of AI within SSA education.
-Among the identified factors, "global perspectives on AI in education" with 11 studies emerge as the most prevalent theme, with 10 studies, constituting 38.5 % of the total.
-Following this, "training and skill development for adoption" accounts for 19.2 %, while "the readiness of educational institutions to integrate AI" and "ethical considerations, training, professional development, and the cultural impact of AI in education" each with 5 studies representing 17.2 % follows in the order.
-"Cultural impact of AI in education' albeit to a lesser extent, with 2 studies.
+Among the identified factors, "global perspectives on AI in education" with 11 studies emerges as the most prevalent theme, comprising 10 studies and constituting 38.5 % of the total.
+Following this, "training and skill development for adoption" accounts for 19.2 %.
+In contrast "the readiness of educational institutions to integrate AI" and "ethical considerations, training, professional development, and the cultural impact of AI in education" each with five studies representing 17.2 % follows in the order-cultural impact of AI in education, albeit to a lesser extent, with two studies.